Create a form

 When editing I can't add fields to the form

 In the editor we show you the fields available in your list, if you want new fields you must go to the Fields tab of the list where you are creating the form and add the fields you need.

 Can I add a recaptcha to my form?

 At the moment we do not have the option of including a captcha in our forms, but we plan to implement it in the future.
 At the moment, you can integrate your Acumbamail lists with your own form that does include it, you have more information about our integrations here.

 How can I improve the security of my forms?

-Always use the integration script against embedded HTML and enable double opt-in in your lists to avoid bot attack and increase the effectiveness of your campaigns.
+Always use the Integration script versus embedded HTML and enable double opt-in on your lists to prevent bot attack and increase the effectiveness of your campaigns.